In addition to extensive

 clear what the ideal dosage would be, how long the treatment would last,

-how it combines with other drugs used for this condition, etc. It
+how it combines with other prescription drugs, etc. It

 is quite possible that the addition of this herb to one's Parkinson's

-treatment regimen would require lowering the dosage of the prescription
+treatment regimen could necessitate lowering the dosage of the prescription

 medications.
-Consult with your doctor and ask that he or she read this page.
+Consult with your doctor and ask that he or she read this article.

 Anti Parkinson botanical mucuna pruriens prevents levodopa induced plasmid and